martgnz/es-atlas/README.md

 ## Generating the files
 Clone or download the repo, start a terminal and run `npm install` in the folder.
 This command will run the script and move the generated files to the `es` folder.

 If you need to make further adjustments (simplification, quantization) you can change the `prepublish` script and run `npm install` again.
+A convenience option was added to the prepublish script in case you want to attach the corresponding feature name (extracted from NAMEUNIT in shp files) to the resulting JSON.
+In order to do so, run `bash prepublish --with-names` from your terminal.

 ## File Reference
 <a href="#es/municipalities.json" name="es/municipalities.json">#</a> <b>es/municipalities.json</b> [<>](https://martingonzalez.net/es-municipalities.v1.json "Source")